H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 The current deployment uses a substantial set of base and specialist models served by Ollama, running inside the `jarvis-ollama` container and exposed on port `11434`.
 These models fall into several families:

 - **Core general-purpose models**
-  - `llama3:latest` and `llama3.1:8b` – primary general-purpose reasoning models for rich, multi-step questions where high-quality synthesis is important.
+  - `llama3:latest`, `llama3.1:8b` – primary general-purpose reasoning models for rich, multi-step questions where high-quality synthesis is important.
   - `mistral:latest` – fast, strong generalist for tightly scoped tasks where latency matters.
   - `llama2:latest` – compatibility baseline for comparative experiments and legacy flows.
   - Chat-oriented variants such as `vicuna:latest`, `openchat:latest`, `neural-chat:latest`, `starling-lm:latest`, `zephyr:latest`, `qwen2:latest`, `orca-mini:latest`, `dolphin-phi:latest`, `phi:latest`, and `phi3:mini` for different tradeoffs of style, speed, and capacity.